malomohq/justify/README.md

 end
 ```

-You can use your custom validation as part of a validation pipeline.
+Your custom validation can be used as part of a validation pipeline.

 ### Example